webinstall/webi-installers/webi/README.md

 webi webi
 ```

-Since `webi` is just a small helper script, it's always update on each use.
+Since `webi` is just a small helper script, it always updates on each use.

 ## Cheat Sheet